 Is Pad See Ew the same as Drunken Noodles?

-Pad see ew is not the same as the drunken noodles or Pad Kee Mao, though its ingredients and flavor are very similar.
-Drunken noodles are known to be spicier, commonly referred to as great after-party food because the spiciness helps sober up the late-night drinking folks. (:
+Pad see ew is not the same as drunken noodles or Pad Kee Mao, though its ingredients and flavor are very similar.
+Drunken noodles are known to be spicier, commonly referred to as great after-party food, because the spiciness helps sober up the late-night drinking folks. (:

 For more information on the varieties of Thai noodles, check out my detailed blog post here on Thai rice noodles.

 What is the difference between Pad Thai and Pad See Ew?